 - Article Reference - Title: CIS: a tower of strength for Britain's co-operators - Date: Jan/Feb 1963 - Journal Title: Interior Design

-- Article Reference - Author: N. Keith Scott - Title: Manchester's skyscraper - Date: 16 January 1963 - Journal Title: The Architect & Building News
+- Article Reference - Author: Scott, N K - Title: Manchester's skyscraper - Date: 16 January 1963 - Journal Title: The Architect and Building News

 - Other Reference - Description: Notes from a former CIS Project Manager on the construction, refurbishment and features of the CIS Building. c2005.

 - Other Reference - Description: NOMA Conservation Plan.
 A Conservation Plan for the Co-operative Estate, Manchester.
 By Stephen Levrant Heritage Architecture Ltd. March 2012.